Open Now — 24/7 Plumbing

 Clogged drains are an inconvenience, but with the right approach, you can clear your drains of hair and keep things flowing smoothly.

-Regular maintenance is key, whether using the hand method to remove hair or combining baking soda, vinegar, and hot water.
+Regular maintenance is vital, whether using the hand method to remove hair or combining baking soda, vinegar, and hot water.
 Don’t let a blocked drain ruin your day; with some know-how, you can keep your tub drain and shower drain clear and fully functional.

 Hair Clogging Drains FAQs